mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Vehicle Damage
 Vehicles do not have Characteristics like living characters.
-Instead, they have a Hull value and a Structure value, which measure the vehicle’s structural integrity.
+Instead, they have a Hull value and a Structure value, which measure the vehicle's structural integrity.
 When Hull is reduced to 0, the vehicle starts taking damage to its internal systems.
 When Structure is reduced to 0, the vehicle is reduced to scrap.
 Vehicles also suffer damage to onboard systems as they take damage.